timoxley/enode/README.md

   but can also take a callback.
-* Using straight DNode on Node 0.6.x, if any of your remote calls callback with an `Error` the error arrive at the Client as an empty object. eNode finds `Error` objects in the data you're returning in your callback, and calls toString on them so at least you have some idea of what the error was.
+* Using straight DNode on Node 0.6.x, if any of your remote calls callback with an `Error` the error arrive at the Client as an empty object. eNode finds `Error` objects in the data you're returning in your remote callback, and uses `err.toString()` to convert the Error into a String format like: 'Error: Some error occurred'.
-  If you want more information or a different serialisation method, you can simply override `serializeError` on eNode Clients and Servers.
+  If you want to transmit more information about Errors, you can provide a different serialisation method by simply overriding `serializeError` on eNode Clients & Servers.

 ## Usage